brianrwillis/BitBangSong/README.md

 # BitBangSong
-Created "Bit-Banging" Assembly project that plays The Hobbit Theme an ARM Coretex M4 microcontroller.
+Created "Bit-Banging" Assembly project that plays The Hobbit Theme on a MOSFET-driven speaker circuit connected to a Freescale ARM Coretex-M4 K-22 microcontroller.